rie-ucl/bibliokit/README.md

 Social Network Analysis - Network of Country Co-occurrences

-This function analyzes co-occurrence data between countries based on shared keywords and creates a network graph visualizing the relationships between countries.
+The `sna_countries()` function analyses co-occurrence data between countries based on shared keywords and creates a network graph visualizing the relationships between countries.
 The network is constructed based on the frequency of shared keywords between countries.
 The resulting graph can help in understanding how countries are connected through common research topics.